lbussell/copilot-self-improvement/README.md

         USER.md
 ```

 The storage directory is configurable in `settings.json`.
+You can override
+Copilot's settings/home directory with `$COPILOT_HOME`.

 ## Development

 Plugins installed from GitHub are cached.
-Use `copilot plugin update
-self-improvement` after pushing changes.
+Use `copilot plugin update self-improvement` after pushing changes.

 For local development outside this repository, start Copilot with `copilot
 --plugin-dir /path/to/copilot-self-improvement`; each new session loads the